BlairCurrey/peggle-clone/README.md

     - monospace for now
   - [x] simple ball counter on left (BALLS, newline, the count)
   - [x] score on right (SCORE, newline, the score)
+  - [ ] add sound to peg destruction

 ## beta featrures